ArvidSilverlock/bitbuffer/README.md

 ## Base Conversion API

-There are three functions, `tobinary`, `tohex`, `tobase64`.
-Each of them take the same parameters, the `buffer` to convert to a string, an optional `separator` string which defines the character(s) to separate each chunk of the buffer by, and whether or not to add a base prefix (defaults to `true`).
+Currently there are 3 supported bases, binary, hexadecimal, and base64, each of which have `to` and `from` functions.

+The functions such as `tobinary` intake a buffer and return a string, whereas the functions like `frombinary` intake a string and return a buffer.
+The `from` functions *do not* support prefixes or separators, this *may* come in the future, we'll have to see.

+Each of the `to` functions take 3 parameters, the first being the buffer to convert, the second being the separator between each code, and the third being a prefix (or a boolean defining whether or not to add the default prefix).
+Only the first parameter is required, if the others aren't specified it will use defaults that make sense for each base.

 An example of how these format functions could look
 ```lua